MrButak/offline-map-poc/README.md

 # To start the project:

 ## Add a .env file to /frontend with the following properties:
-**You'll need your Maptiler/Mapbox api keys for satllite imagery.**
+**You'll need your Maptiler/Mapbox api keys if you want satllite imagery.**
 ```
 VITE_MAPLIER_API_KEY=your_api_key
 VITE_MAPBOX_API_KEY=your_api_key